 Here are some frequently asked questions and answers about the best patio heaters.

 The most expensive is propane, especially with gas prices so volatile and always on the rise.
-The Fire Sense one offers 46,000 BTUs and can offer up to 10 hours’ worth of heat with a 20 lbs tank of propane.
+The Fire Sense one offers 46,000 BTUs and can offer up to 10 hours worth of heat with a 20 lbs tank of propane.
 That can add up pretty quickly if you’re using your heater on a regular basis.
-If you want to be able to use propane, only buy as much BTUs as you’ll need.
+If you want to be able to use propane, only buy as many BTUs as you’ll need.